layoutBox/PinLayout/README.md

 <br/>

-### Positioning using only visible relative UIViews
+### Positioning using only visible relative Views

-All PinLayout's relative methods can accept an array of UIViews (ex: `below(of: [UIView])`).
-Using these methods its possible to filter the list of relative UIViews before the list is used by PinLayout.
+All PinLayout's relative methods can accept an array of Views (ex: `below(of: [UIView])`).
+Using these methods its possible to filter the list of relative Views before the list is used by PinLayout.

 PinLayout has a filter method called `visible` that can be used to layout a view related to only visible views.
 This can be really useful when some views may be visible or hidden depending on the situation.